Ian swamps southwest Florida, trapping people in homes

 “I literally couldn’t stand against the wind,” Pritchett wrote in a text message.
 “Rain shooting like needles.
 My street is a river.
 Limbs and trees down.
 And the worst is yet to come.”

 The Category 4 storm slammed the coast with 150 mph (241 kph) winds and pushed a wall of storm surge accumulated during its slow march over the Gulf.
-More than 1.1 million Florida homes and businesses were without electricity.
+More than 1.6 million Florida homes and businesses were without electricity, according to PowerOutage.us.
 The storm previously tore into Cuba, killing two people and bringing down the country's electrical grid.

 News anchors at Fort Myers television station WINK had to abandon their usual desk and continue storm coverage from another location in their newsroom because water was pushing into their building near the Caloosahatchee River.

-Though expected to weaken to a tropical storm as it marched inland at about 9 mph (14 kph), Ian's hurricane force winds were likely to be felt well into central Florida.
-Hours after landfall, top sustained winds had dropped to 130 mph (210 kph).
+Though expected to weaken to a tropical storm as it marches inland at about 9 mph (14 kph), Ian's hurricane force winds were likely to be felt well into central Florida.
+Hours after landfall, top sustained winds had dropped to 125 mph (205 kph), making it a Category 3 hurricane.
 Still, storm surges as high as 6 feet (2 meters) were expected on the opposite side of the state, in northeast Florida.

 “This is going to be a nasty nasty day, two days,” Florida Gov. Ron DeSantis said, urging people in Ian’s path along the Atlantic coast to rush to the safest possible shelter and stay there.